datavis-tech/reactive-model/README.md

 console.log(my.greeting()); // Prints "Hello Jane Smith!"
 ```

-Reactive functions that have side effects but no output value can also be defined (by omitting the output property name argument).
+Reactive functions that have side effects but no output value can be defined by omitting the output property name argument.
 This is useful for DOM manipulation, such as passing the greeting text into a DOM element using D3.

 ```javascript
 my(function (greeting){